 Storage media like external hard drives and flash drives can be reformatted to free up more capacity, and volatile memory can be freed up as needed.

 You can check which apps are taking up your RAM through software like Task Manager.

-RAM and other computer memory and storage forms are built around binary electronic circuits where numbers are in base 2 instead of base 10.
+RAM and other computer memory and storage forms are built around binary electronic circuits with numbers in base 2 instead of base 10.

 As a result, their capacity is always measured in powers of 2 and always even numbers.

 However, their capacity is advertised using the decimal system, which is why there’s often a mismatch.